Create a Signal Flow

 Before creating a signal flow, it is necessary to complete the following configurations.

 • Make sure you need to add a device to the project.
-For more information on how to create a project and add device to the project, refer Create a New Project.
+For more information on how to create a project and add the device to the project, refer to Create a New Project.

 Not matching core types will cause issues on your device (virtual and real).